GW2 Thief Guide, Build - These Thief Build Are Going To Steal Your Heart!

 Talking about various GW2 builds we always try finding at least one example that’s either designed for core specializations or at least has a viable version that can be played without expansions.
 With Thief, it’s even more difficult than usual, as almost every build is heavily focused around the Daredevil or Deadeye tree.

 This double dagger build was designed specifically for core players.
 It utilizes Deadly Arts, Critical Strikes and Trickery.
 Similarly to most Thief’s builds, it exceeds at bursting down single targets but doesn’t offer that much AoE.
-It's designed for open world, but it can definitely hold its own in a relatively easy dungeon.
+It's designed for an open world, but it can definitely hold its own in a relatively easy dungeon.

 The damage profile is rather mixed, with a lot of power and critical hits, but also some bleeding from dagger skills and poison provided by the Deadly Arts.
 With this setup, you also get a decent amount of defensive tools and mobility from the skills.